muratk5n/thirdwave/en/README.md

-that the upper atmosphere of Venus at an altitude of 50-55 km has a similar temperature and pressure to Earth’s surface, and that nitrogen and oxygen are lifting gases in Venus’s CO2 atmosphere, it would be possible to construct “cloud cities” using aerostats filled with breathable air that could be inhabited by humans.
+that the upper atmosphere of Venus at an altitude of 50-55 km has a similar temperature and pressure to Earth’s surface, and that nitrogen and oxygen are lifting gases in Venus’s CO2 atmosphere, it would be possible to construct 'cloud cities' using aerostats filled with breathable air that could be inhabited by humans.
 This method sidesteps most of the problems of colonizing the surface; it would be achievable with current technology, and it has reached the level of a